Note: There is an updated version on this topic, click here.

 With all that being said, Max-C is an interesting board.

 It is small, it is cheap, and it is IP65 waterproof.
 (If you can trust Maxfind).

-I would expect quality issue from Max C too but for the price, Max C could be the electric skateboard toys that people buy just to play around.
+I would expect quality issue from Max C too but for the price, Max C could be the electric skateboard toy that people buy, just to play around.

 ONAN is a brand by a group of companies including Guangzhou ONAN Electronics Co., LTD.

-People accuse ONAN of being a copy of Mellow Drive, and I will have to agree.
+People accuse ONAN of being a copy of Mellow Drive, and I would have to agree.

 But Mellow is too expensive for most of us anyway…